The Beaver Trilogy: Critical reception

 In an interview with Robert K. Elder for his book The Best Film You've Never Seen, director Phil Lord highlights the merits of the trilogy: "To me, it felt like it was a film school education in 83 minutes.
 It’s a great treatise in story-telling and the different ways you can tell a story just with subtle changes."

 In other media

 Radio

 The film was also featured in the episode "Reruns" of the public radio show This American Life, which first aired December 6, 2002.

 Sequel

 In 2015 a documentary about the film, called Beaver Trilogy Part IV, was released.
 It examined the relationship between the original film's star Richard Griffiths and its director Trent Harris.
 It is narrated by Bill Hader.

-Richard LaVon Griffiths, the original Groovin' Gary, died of a heart attack in Salt Lake City on February 2, 2009, at age 50.
+Richard LaVon Griffiths, the original Groovin' Gary, died of a heart attack at Intermountain Medical Center in Murray, Utah, on February 2, 2009, at age 50.